Advisory Board

 Bethany Dixon is a writer, baker, and musician.
 She works in Interlibrary Loan at Cornell’s Olin Library, and has a small patisserie business in Ithaca.
 She studied classical piano with Charis Dimaras, as well as English literature, at Ithaca College.
 Her current poetry project focuses on reclaiming female narratives from Ancient Greek texts and myths.
 Recent poems have been published in Connecticut River Review, North American Review, For Women Who Roar, and Tempered Runes.
 Bethany is passionate about ICOA’s mission of supporting and amplifying the voices of artists and writers who are under threat, and is glad to be a part of such a dynamic organization.

 Mariette Geldenhuys has practiced law in Ithaca for more than 30 years, in areas including lesbian, gay, bisexual, and transgender family law, estate planning, and adoption.
-Seventeen years ago, she shifted the focus of her practice to collaborative law and mediation, to help clients resolve legal issues in a respectful, client-centered way and without litigation.
+Her practice focuses on collaborative law and mediation, to help clients resolve legal issues in a respectful, client-centered way and without litigation.
 She was one of four attorneys who represented the “Ithaca 50” pro bono in the action seeking marriage equality for same-sex couples in New York.
 Mariette is a member of the National Family Law Advisory Council of the National Center for Lesbian Rights; the New York State Bar Association Committee on LGBT People and the Law; the Finger Lakes Women’s Bar Association; and the National LGBT Bar Association.
 She is also the founder and founding president of the Ithaca Area Collaborative Law Professionals.

 Kathleen Gemmell (secretary) retired from Cornell in 2020 after a long career in higher education administration.
 Her responsibilities included research and data analysis, program planning, policy development, and management of an external academic review process.
 She has a master’s degree in Latin American Studies from American University and a PG diploma in Anglo-Irish Literature from Trinity College, Dublin.
 She is the author of A Common Bond (Allegheny Press) and of poems in several literary magazines and journals.
 She first joined the ICOA advisory board in 2001 and has twice served as chair.
 She has volunteered with the Red Cross Disaster Response Team, including service in New Orleans following Hurricane Katrina.
 She has a love of literature, film, and travel and has hiked in some of the most beautiful parts of the world.